 - 2.4 The Fund takes its responsibilities as a shareholder seriously.
 Our stewardship responsibilities extend over all assets of the Fund. - 2.5 The Fund has published policy documents which identify how we meet our Stewardship responsibilities and these include, but are not limited to, our Investment Strategy Statement (ISS) that includes our voting policy and our Governance Policy Statement.
-These documents cover the following areas: - Monitoring of manager decisions including ESG integration - The exercise of voting rights - Risk measurement and management - ESG considerations in the tender, selection, retention, and realisation of investments - Statement of compliance with the Myners principles - Stock lending - 2.6 The Funds Strategic asset allocation, ISS and Funding Strategy Statement (being the key document for setting pension contributions for our employers which is consulted on) are all taken to our Pensions Committee for input, debate and ultimate agreement.
-Members are able to have clear input and influence on setting these policies, strategies and objectives.
+These documents cover the following areas: - Monitoring of manager decisions including ESG integration - The exercise of voting rights - Risk measurement and management - ESG considerations in the tender, selection, retention, and realisation of investments - Statement of compliance with the Myners principles - Stock lending - Strategic asset allocation - 2.6 The Fund's ISS and Funding Strategy Statement (FSS), the key document setting out how each Fund employer's pension liabilities are to be met going forward and which all employers are consulted on, are taken to our Pensions Committee for input, debate and ultimate agreement.
+Members are therefore able to have clear input and influence on the Fund's stewardship.